 Understanding a neurodivergent student goes far beyond labels, diagnoses, or generic adjustments.

-Autism Understanding’s Neurodivergent Student Profile Tool was designed to help teachers gather meaningful, practical insights about how a student learns, communicates, regulates, and engages—without reducing them to a checklist of traits.
+Autism Understanding’s Neurodivergent Student Profile was designed to help teachers gather meaningful, practical insights about how a student thinks, communicates, regulates, and engages at school, without reducing them to a checklist of traits.

-In this opening webinar of the Engaging Neurodivergent Learners series, clinical psychologist Lydia Meem walks educators through 10 practical, real-world ways to use the Student Profile Tool effectively in everyday teaching contexts.
+In this opening webinar of the Engaging Neurodivergent Learners series, clinical psychologist Lydia Meem shares 10 practical, real-world ways to use the Neurodivergent Student Profile.

 This Webinar Covers